Kohmei358/RBE501_Project/README.md

 ## Testing Gaits in SIMULINK

-1. To simulate the walking gait, run the file XXX.xsl
+1. To simulate the walking gait, run the file BetterGait.slx
-2. To simulate the galloping gait, run the file XXX.xsl
+2. To simulate the galloping gait, run the file CustomOne.slx

 ## Testing Lagrange Euler